JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 a single set of possible values, but can refer to any type within a range.
 We call these types _materializations_, and in general, operations on gradual types are acceptable if there is any materialization of the gradual type that could make the operation work.
-The most prominent gradual type is `Any`, which can materialize to any type.
+The most prominent dynamic type is `Any`, which can materialize to any type.

 For example, type checkers emit an error if they see an attempt to add an `int` to a `str` (`int + str`).
 But `int + Any` is allowed: the `Any` could materialize to a type